US formally opposes China market economy status at WTO

 The Commerce Department on Tuesday launched the first government-initiated anti-dumping and anti-subsidy investigations in decades on Chinese aluminum sheet imports.

+"We are concerned that China's economic liberalization seems to have slowed or reversed, with the role of the state increasing" David Malpass, US Treasury undersecretary for international affairs, told an event in New York on Thursday.

+"State-owned enterprises have not faced hard budget constraints and China's industrial policy has become more and more problematic for foreign firms.
+Huge exports credits are flowing in non-economic ways that distort markets," Mr Malpass said.

-The brief submitted to the WTO argues that China should be given the same treatment that communist eastern European countries, including Poland and Hungary, received when they joined the WTO's predecessor organization, the General Agreement on Tariffs and Trade, in the late 1960s and early 1970s.
+The brief submitted to the WTO also argues that China should be treated the same way as communist eastern European countries, including Poland, Romania and Hungary were when they joined the WTO's predecessor organization, the General Agreement on Tariffs and Trade, in the late 1960s and early 1970s.

-"Because of the significant distortions arising from China's institutional structure and the control the government and the Chinese Communist Party exercise through that structure, the department finds that China remains a non-market economy for purposes of the US anti-dumping law," the Commerce Department said in its report.
+A senior US official said those countries eventually earned market economy status as evidence of state subsidies and state distortions waned.
+He added that going forward, WTO members wishing to use third-country price comparisons against Chinese imports would need to keep presenting evidence of economic distortions.

 REUTERS